sogeuni/sogeuni.github.io/content/abs/basic/special-characters.md

 .

-**"dot", as a component of a filename.** When working with filenames, a leading dot is the prefix of a "hidden" file, a file that an [[basic-commands#^LSREF|ls]] will not normally show.
+**"dot", as a component of a filename.** When working with filenames, a leading dot is the prefix of a "hidden" file, a file that an [[external-filters-programs-and-commands#^LSREF|ls]] will not normally show.

 ```bash
 bash$ touch .hidden-file